AJuliette/tis/css/the_br_elements_are_only_here_to_break_poems_or_addresses.md

 [Source](https://webplatform.news/issues/2020-04-29#when-not-to-use-the-br-element)

-Well, actually, it's for `for line breaks that are actually part of the content`
+Well, actually, it's for `line breaks that are actually part of the content`

 Like this: